jwhitley/requirejs-rails/README.md

 Underscore 1.3.x likewise doesn't have AMD support.
 Again, see the [amdjs fork of Underscore](https://github.com/amdjs/underscore).

-## Changes
+## 0.x API Changes

-Usage changes that impact folks upgrading along the 0.x series are documented here.
-See [the Changelog](CHANGELOG.md) for other details.
+Usage changes that may break functionality for those upgrading along the 0.x series are documented here.
+See [the Changelog](CHANGELOG.md) for the full list of feature additions, bugfixes, etc.

 ### v0.5.1